• Skip to primary navigation

 RULES FOR PSW JOBS IN LONG-TERM CARE FACILITIES

-Please note that the new regulations apply only to Personal Support Workers seeking employment in Long-Term care homes in Ontario.
+Please note that the new regulations apply only to Personal Support Workers seeking employment in Long-Term care facilities in Ontario.

 NEW EDUCATIONAL REQUIREMENTS